-2 OWE Approval
+3. OWE Approval

 The original SSD approval for the Oakdale West Industrial Estate (SSD 7348) was granted on 13 September 2019 and envisaged a total GFA of some 475,269 m2 GFA across the entire Estate spanning 5 precincts.
-Since that approval, the Estate has gone through several modifications with MOD 5 being the latest Modification approved on 05/11/2020 for a sum of 599,455 m2.
+Since that approval, the Estate has gone through several modifications with MOD 6 being approved on 10/03/2021 for a sum of 599,455 m2 (relevant to the traffic assessment under this SSD).

-Ason Group has undertaken traffic assessment for the original approval as well as the other Modifications with the latest Transport Statement related to the MOD 5 approval.
+Ason Group has undertaken traffic assessment for the original approval as well as the other Modifications.
 However, MOD 3 approved TA included detailed traffic assessments and SIDRA modelling for all key intersections in the broader locality of the OWE.
 SIDRA analysis undertaken as part of the MOD 3 included assessment of seasonal peak demand for Lots 1A and 2B having regard for their operational traffic generation.